Amy Bagshaw

-Amy Louise Bagshaw (10 October 1988) is an international gymnast from Shropshire, Great Britain.
+Amy Louise Bagshaw (born 10 October 1988) is an international gymnast from Shropshire, Great Britain.
 She competed for the Great Britain team five times, the England team two times and was British National Champion at the age of 11.
 She went on to compete for Great Britain in Canada but had to retire from gymnastics in September 2005 due to an injury.
 A member of the 2004 Olympic training squad.